Gene-Mating Dynamic Evolution Theory I: Fundamental assumptions, exactly solvable models and analytic solutions: Introduction

 $\bullet$ Our model contains time-dependent governing equations together with our four fundamental assumptions. \\ $\bullet$ Our theory incorporates exactly solvable models and their mathematical properties describing population genetic systems. \\ $\bullet$ Our theory provides an answer to each of the questions we posed above. \\

 To the best of our knowledge, the analysis closest to ours in the literature is Ref.\cite{Nagylaki}.
 In Ref.\cite{Nagylaki}, some exact solvable models within a gene pool are analyzed, where the monotonic evolutionary behavior is found.
-Our model is similar to Ref.\cite{Nagylaki}'s model: Ref.\cite{Nagylaki}'s studies a single locus for an arbitrary number of alleles with or without distinguishing the sex; we study a single locus, arbitrary number alleles in a two-gender dioecious population.
+Our model is similar to Ref.\cite{Nagylaki}'s model: Ref.\cite{Nagylaki}'s studies a single locus for an arbitrary number of alleles with or without distinguishing the sex (e.g. monoecious or dioecious organisms\footnote{See the comparison of models of one-gender monoecious population, two-gender dioecious population, and multi-gender population in \cite{gene2}, and also in Nagylaki and Crow (1974) \cite{Nagylaki}.}; we study a single locus, arbitrary number alleles in a two-gender dioecious population.
 Though Ref.\cite{Nagylaki} reaches results similar to ours, we find several new ingredients: \\ {\bf (1)} The stable equilibrium solutions as a manifold.\\ {\bf (2)} The parameterization of the equilibrium manifold.\\ {\bf (3)} The experimental evidence of the model, such as the blood type of human ethnic groups.
 We present the {experimental data} of phenotype (O$_{exp}$,A$_{exp}$,B$_{exp}$,AB$_{exp}$) in Table.\ref{Table1}, \ref{Table3}, \ref{Table4}.
 We present our corresponding {theoretical prediction} of genotype (O$_{t}$,AA$_{t}$, Ai$_{t}$,BB$_{t}$,Bi$_{t}$,AB$_{i}$) in Table.\ref{Table2}, \ref{Table5}, \ref{Table6}.
 See Sec.\ref{sec:fig} for figures.\\ {\bf (4)} The proposal to define the genetic distance of two populations as their geodesic distance on the equilibrium manifold in the genotype frequency space.\\ {\bf (5)} The exact analytic solution in terms of a Euclidean fiber bundle.\\ {\bf (6)} Our work may be viewed as a unified framework combining the exact analytic solutions of Ref.\cite{Nagylaki} with the stability analysis of the Hardy-Weinberg law \cite{{Hardy},{Weinberg}}, together with a proper parameterization of stable equilibrium manifold.\\

 We believe that our work adds value to the literature. \\

 We will work out our model step by step.
 To characterize a population genetic system, the first step is to find a good biological \emph{parameter} to label the system.
 The biological trait can be a genotype or phenotype.
 Here we will use the genotype, the genetic makeup of an individual.
 The genotype contains a set of choices of possible alleles.
 We will focus on a genotype determined by a single locus and an arbitrary number of alleles.
 We will use the \emph{genotype frequency}, the number of individuals with a given genotype normalized by the total number of individuals in the population.
 A set of genotype frequencies provides the \emph{normalized parameter} to label the given population.
 Throughout the text, we may also term this \emph{genotype frequency} concept as ``\emph{percentage parameter}'' or simply ``\emph{parameter}'' of the given population.
 The full parameter space consists of all allowed genotype frequencies of the population.
 Under governing principles, the {genotype frequency} can evolve under the time evolution. \\